jrestrepot/OptimizacionNoLineal/MOLP/Mesh Optimization/README.md

 # Optimizacion II
-Optimización de mallas mediante el algoritmo NSGA2.
+## Mesh Simplification using NSGA2.

+Implemented a multi-objective genetic algorithm from scratch to simplify meshes while minimizing their approximation error and the standard deviation of the areas of their triangles.

-Requiere instalación de los siguientes modulos: matplotlib, numpy, scipy, plotly, pygmo.
+Requires: matplotlib, numpy, scipy, plotly, pygmo.